j-hayes/so-simple-theme/_posts/daily/2017/July/2017-7-3-A-Priori-and-A-Posteriori.md

 layout: post
 title: "A Priori and A Posteriori"
 categories: daily
-excerpt: For example, the proposition that all bachelors are unmarried is a priori, and the proposition that it is raining outside now is a posteriori.
+excerpt: "For example, the proposition that all bachelors are unmarried is a priori, and the proposition that it is raining outside now is a posteriori."
 tags:
   - philosophy
   - words